 All photos made on Saturday, July 29, 2017 between the hours of 9:00am-9:00pm.

-Frank Blazquez's photography attempts to capture the human subjects in his environment.
+Frank’s photography attempts to capture the human subjects in his environment.
 He currently resides in Albuquerque, New Mexico.
-His photography possesses themes of marginalization as defined by economic class and cultural identity.
-Blazquez utilizes subjects representational to the present-day counter-narrative in New Mexico.
-Additionally, he studies history at the University of New Mexico.
+Emphasizing themes of marginalization as defined by economic class and cultural identity, Frank utilizes subjects representing the present-day counter-narrative in New Mexico.
+Additionally, Frank studies history at the University of New Mexico.

 Find Frank on Instagram: @and_frank13